boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Added a message to inform the user that a groupblog is only chosen once.

 = 1.1.5 =
 * Fixed a bug where the member roles were not being updated upon group creation.

 = 1.1.4 =
-* Added file_exists to various files, so templates can be overriden in the theme.
+* Added file_exists to various files, so templates can be overridden in the theme.
 This also means we had to move the resource folders back into the theme folder.

 = 1.1.3 =
 * Now using plugin-template.php, so there is no longer a need to move the groupblog folder to the active theme folder.
-Alos updating the plugin through the wordpress plugin interface now works without problems.
+Also updating the plugin through the wordpress plugin interface now works without problems.

 = 1.1.2 =
 * Updated language files.